PyPNMApps/PyPNM-CMTS/docs/definition/index.md

 ### Owner ID
 A stable identifier for the running process or container instance.
 Used for coordination ownership, logging, and leader-election identification.

+### Registered Cable Modem
+A cable modem that is currently registered to the CMTS.
+Discovery outputs group registered modems by service group and include the modem MAC address and, when available, its IP address.

 ### Result Persistence
 The convention for writing work results to disk under the coordination state directory.
 Work results are stored under `results/sg_<id>/` with